LucyLu717/Coal-HMM/README.md

 # Coal-HMM
-Final project for CS 4775
+Final project for CS 4775.
+More details to come.